 - 1 to 1 1/2 teaspoons Creole seasoning (or to taste)

 - Freshly ground black pepper to taste

 - 1 1/4 cups half-and-half (or whole milk)

-- 3 to 4 drops Tabasco (or other hot sauce)
+- 3 to 4 drops Tabasco (or a similar hot sauce)

 - 1/2 teaspoon salt, or to taste

-In a heavy saucepan melt the butter over medium-low heat.
+Melt the butter in a heavy saucepan over medium-low heat.

-Add shrimp and green onions; sauté for about 1 minute, stirring.
+Add the shrimp and sliced green onions; sauté for about 1 minute, stirring constantly.

 Serve as a topping for broiled or grilled mild fish fillets or thin with a little more milk or cream and serve with hot cooked pasta.